 Walk around the outside of the cathedral before going in.

-How do you ready yourself to enter the “destination” of your pilgrimage?
-You have arrived, but you are also a process of arriving.
+You have arrived, but you are also in the process of arriving.
 Many religious traditions encourage the practice of circling a holy site before entering it.
 Orient yourself by slowly walking around the outside of the cathedral.